-On July 19, 2011 Bergen Arts and Science Charter School and Passaic Arts and Science Charter School located at 10 St. Francis Way in Passaic, New Jersey, entered into a two (2) year cost sharing agreement with an option to renew for an additional two (2) years.
-Bergen Arts and Science Charter School agrees to provide space, utilities and administrative services to Passaic Arts and Science Charter School in exchange for Passaic Arts and Science Charter School reimbursing Bergen Arts and Science Charter School for the cost of these services.
+On July 19, 2013, Paterson Arts & Science Charter School and Passaic Arts and Science Charter School located at 10 St. Francis Way in Passaic, New Jersey, entered into a two (2) year cost sharing agreement.
+Paterson Arts & Science Charter School agrees to provide space, utilities and administrative services to Passaic Arts and Science Charter School in exchange for Passaic Arts and Science Charter School reimbursing Paterson Arts & Science Charter School for the cost of these services.